 ORANGE ZONE– The interstate movement is allowed, but only of the permitted vehicles.
 Cars, taxis will be granted with only two persons in the vehicle at a time (besides the driver).
 On bikes and scooters, pillion riders are not allowed.

-GREEN ZONE– Almost all the activities are allowed except the opening of the schools, colleges, malls, restaurants, and large gatherings.
+GREEN ZONE– Almost all the activities are allowed except the opening of the day and boarding schools, colleges, malls, restaurants, and large gatherings.
 Buses are permitted to operate with only 50% capacity.

 All the standalone shops need to ensure proper social distancing.
 No more than five persons are allowed in a shop at a particular instance.